The Invitation of Christmas

 At the ripe age of ten years old I got my first big break: I got to play Mary in our church nativity play.
 I remember rehearsing the scene kneeling in the manger, trying to remember the difference between the shepherds and the wise men, and hoping my plastic baby doll looked real enough to pass for baby Jesus.
 I probably only had one line in the whole play, but I rehearsed it in my sleep.
 To this day I can’t see a live nativity scene without reliving that moment as the mother of Jesus.

 As I’ve gotten older, Christmas looks in some ways very different and in some ways much the same.
-On Christmas Eve my children will go make the same gingerbread houses with the same grandparents that I made when I was a child.
 On Christmas Day I’ll have the same hash brown, sausage, and cheese egg bake that my mom makes every year and drink coffee until late into the afternoon.
 In certain moments I’ll feel the full beauty of the season, my eyes welling up with tears as I sing the words to the traditional Christmas hymns, remembering the true “reason for the season.”
 And in other moments the joy will get squeezed out between mailing out Christmas cards, keeping spreadsheets of where to find the best deals on Christmas gifts, and various holiday commitments and events.
 So.
 Many.
 Events.

 Going into Christmas this year I want to be intentional about taking a moment to reflect on all that this season holds.
 I want to make sure I don’t let another year go by where my experience of Christmas falls short of all that it invites us into.